Ndkopacz/student_projects/CS 370/Parent and Child Processes/README.txt

 -> This problem exists for the Fibonacci and for the Perrin sequences

+Also please note, there are two different interpretations of these sequences with the first number (0) sometimes being ommited and sometimes not.

-The programs created in this assignment are tailored to match the sample output text and NOT the description
+*The programs created in this assignment are tailored to match the sample output text and NOT the description*

 ------------------------- OUTPUTS - Expected ---------------------------
 ===========================================